Canon XSi vs Panasonic G85

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XSi and Panasonic Lumix DMC-G85 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G85 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the XSi does not offer wifi capability.
+In contrast, the XSi does not provide wifi capability.

 Both the XSi and the G85 have been discontinued, but can regularly be found used on eBay.
 The XSi was replaced by the Canon T1i, while the G85 was followed by the Panasonic G95.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.